Veterinary Assistant NAVTA Approved Program

 Who Should Enroll

-This program is ideal for individuals passionate about animal care and looking to work as an integral part of a veterinary healthcare team.
-Students will gain practical experience and must complete intern hours at a veterinary hospital to meet program requirements.
+This program is ideal for individuals who are passionate about animal care and want to work as part of a veterinary healthcare team.
+Students should be prepared for a structured program that includes hybrid coursework, hands on training, required internship hours, and mandatory attendance at all classes.

 Certification

-Upon successful completion of this program, graduates will be eligible to sit for the National Approved Veterinary Assistant Exam to earn their AVA credential.
+Upon successful completion of this NAVTA approved program, graduates will be eligible to sit for the National Approved Veterinary Assistant Exam to earn the Approved Veterinary Assistant credential.

 Start Date